 - Install CCleaner on your phone and then open it.

-- mdnsd showed up in my wife’s Documents folder.
+- In the past, MDNSD sometimes showed up in the Documents folder.
 If you don’t see it in yours, check Downloads and any other folders that show up.

 - Touch the Clean button.

 - Restart your phone after Cleaning finishes.

 - MDNSD should be gone, at least for the time being!